 (C) Determining Eligibility.
-The MassHealth agency determines eligibility for the most comprehensive coverage available to the applicant, although the applicant has the right to choose to have eligibility determined only for MSP for Qualified Medicare Beneficiaries (QMB) or MSP for Specified Low Income Medicare Beneficiaries and Qualifying Individuals coverage.
+The MassHealth agency determines eligibility for the most comprehensive coverage available to the applicant, although the applicant has the right to choose to have eligibility determined only for MSP for QMBs or MSP for SLMB and QI coverage.
 If no choice is made by the applicant, the MassHealth agency determines eligibility for all available coverage types.

 519.002: MassHealth Standard

-(A) Overview.
+(A) Overview

 (1) 130 CMR 519.002 through 130 CMR 519.007 contain the categorical requirements and asset and income standards for MassHealth Standard, which provides coverage for individuals 65 years of age and older, institutionalized individuals, and those who would be institutionalized without community-based services.